 CALL FOR APPLICATIONS

-The National Association of Student Anthropologists (NASA), a section of the American Anthropological Association, in partnership with the American Anthropological Association, the Society for Visual Anthropology (SVA), the Anthropology and Environment Society (AES), and the Society for Latin American and Caribbean Anthropology (SLACA), announces the 2014 Emerging Leaders in Anthropology Program (ELAP).
-We welcome students to submit targeted applications for one of four program spots.
-Program participants will receive training in AAA and NASA governance, contemporary issues in anthropology on this year’s selected tracks, mentoring from anthropologists engaged in participants’ area of interest, and will have the opportunity to attend a special meeting at the AAA Washington, DC conference in December
+The National Association of Student Anthropologists (NASA), a section of the American Anthropological Association, in partnership with TBD, announces the 2017 Emerging Leaders in Anthropology Program (ELAP).
+We welcome students to submit targeted applications for one of two program spots.
+Program participants will receive training in contemporary issues in anthropology on this year’s selected tracks, mentoring from anthropologists engaged in participants’ area of interest, and will have the opportunity to attend a special meeting at the AAA Washington, D.C. conference in November.

 Positions for 2017: